Convex set: Convexity spaces

 The elements of 𝒞 are called convex sets and the pair (X, 𝒞) is called a convexity space.
 For the ordinary convexity, the first two axioms hold, and the third one is trivial.

 For an alternative definition of abstract convexity, more suited to discrete geometry, see the convex geometries associated with antimatroids.

+Convex spaces

+Convexity can be generalised as an abstract algebraic structure: a space is convex if it is possible to take convex combinations of points.